ivan-demchenko/ui-builder/README.md

 # ui-builder

-Genral idea is to have a UI builder which can use any CSS framework.
-Such frameworks as Bootstrap or Foundation or similar opens a possibility to build UI using grad and drop.
-The only thing missed is a certain description of components of framework.
+The general idea is to have a UI builder which can use any CSS framework.
+Bootstrap or Foundation or similar reminds me of Lego tiny parts that you can use to build something complex.
+The only thing needed is a certain description of components of framework you want to use.

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.

 ## Build & development